Listen to "AI Biometric Authentication for Enterprise Security" on Spreaker. Close

 Types of Biometrics

 An example of biometric identification may be used to determine the identity of a user against a database of faces.
 Law enforcement facial recognition databases use this technology to a great degree and can help investigate security camera evidence footage with better accuracy than a human.
-Verification is helpful for ensuring that the user and the information stored in the database about them match.
-Authentication is perhaps the most critical of the three, enabling authorized users to access sensitive information while restricting unauthorized persons.

 The table below shows the various characteristics of each type of biometric technology.

 One of the most important takeaways for any business considering biometric security methods is that it is not always wise to rely on only one form of biometric technology, i.e. unimodal.
 Instead, a multimodal approach that uses more than one type of biometrics is much more secure.
+So now, let’s talk about specific types of biometric data that can be used for all three types of security software.

 Facial Recognition Technology

-Since 3D cameras can get much more information about a human face than a two dimensional camera would, facial recognition is much more secure than before as a biometric authentication technology.
 Previously, it was much easier for computers to be fooled by a picture of someone’s face or a similar looking face.
 However, machine learning has helped narrow the margin of error to prevent hackers from exploiting facial recognition-based security and various anti-spoofing methods now exist.

 Voice Recognition Technology

-Voice recognition has other applications in authentication and verification.
+Voice recognition has tons of applications in authentication and verification.
 Being able to identify someone and verify their access based on their voice can save a lot of time, but we are getting to the point where voices may not be as secure as other biometric methods.
 Deep learning has made it possible to realistically mimic a voice using a computer, a technique called vocal synthesis.
 ‘Deep fake’ voices have been used in successful fraudulent activity that in one case cost an energy firm in the United Kingdom $250,000 in 2019.

 As deep learning technology improves, the more realistic vocal synthesis will become.
 Unless technology improves to better recognize legitimate vs fake voices, voice recognition biometrics technology is better suited for non-security applications, particularly identification.
 This may be for consumer based systems like smart homes, or enterprise solutions such as automatic transcriptions of meeting recordings that can attribute speakers by name.